-- A. The development must be subject to management or other legal restrictions that require at least eighty (80%) of the units in the project to be occupied by households of persons aged 62 or over. - B. One or more of the following ancillary, occasional services may be included to serve the residents and possibly nonresident elderly persons: - 1.
+A. The development must be subject to management or other legal restrictions that require at least eighty (80%) of the units in the project to

+- B. One or more of the following ancillary, occasional services may be included to serve the residents and possibly nonresident elderly persons: - 1.
 Provision for on-site meal service, medical or therapy facilities; - 2.
 Space for mobile services, nursing care, personal care services; - 3.
 Day care for elderly; and - 4.
 On-site facilities for recreation, hobbies, or similar activities. - C. The project shall be designed to provide a transition near the periphery of the site, either with open space areas and landscaping, or by designing the structures near the periphery to be harmonious in density and type with the surrounding neighborhood. - D. Open space areas, recreational facilities, and other accessory facilities shall be developed in each phase of development to meet the needs of the residents.
 The developer shall provide a schedule for the installation of facilities at the time the project is submitted. - E. The height, area, and bulk requirements of the R-2 District shall apply.